 Are you looking for a new way to learn more and/or refresh your knowledge about foreign animal diseases and emergency response?
-By taking the web-based course Emerging and Exotic Diseases of Animals, used at all U.S. veterinary colleges, you can now earn up to 18 non-interactive, continuing education hours.
+By taking the web-based course Emerging and Exotic Diseases of Animals, used at all U.S. veterinary colleges, you can now earn 18 non-interactive, continuing education hours.

 Course Dates: Registration is now open.
 The course will run from June 15 to July 31, 2014.